turkeryilmaz/openairinterface5g/doc/rfsimulator_pub_sub/rfsim_pub_sub.md

    ```
 ## Launch multiple UEs :
 ### Scenario
-This tutorial is about how to configure and run multiple OAI nrUE in the same end-to-end OAI 5G setup with RFsimulator.
+This section is about how to configure and run multiple OAI nrUE in the same end-to-end OAI 5G setup with RFsimulator.

 ### Pre-requisites